 Learn how to make the easiest refrigerator dill pickles!
+Refrigerator pickles are great because anyone can make them – no special skills or equipment required.
 These are garlicky, salty, and crisp, and are the perfect addition to a picnic.

 Dill pickles are one of my favorite things to have on hand.
 I love the salty, cold, garlicky, crisp crunch of a refrigerator dill.